Companies approved for funding:

 Switchboard Live is led by Founder and CEO, Rudiger “Rudy” Ellis, CDO Jason Kotte and CTO Josh Sachs.

-Buyside – Chester County
+Buyside – Delaware County

 Buyside is a data science & marketing company on a mission to help real estate brokerages profit from their largest untapped asset: big data.
 Buyside works by capturing many different sources of data of in real time, transforming it into actionable insights and intelligent marketing tools that generate seller leads, win more listings, and close more transaction in house.
 Simply put, we turn big data into big profits.